rtbrick/bngblaster/docs/config.md

 `pps` | Stream traffic rate in packets per second | 1 `source-ipv4-address` | Overwrite source IPv4 address (downstream only) |
 `source-ipv6-address` | Overwrite source IPv6 address (downstream only) |
+`threaded` | Run those streams in separate threads | false

 For L2TP downstream traffic the IPv4 TOS is applied to the outer IPv4 and inner IPv4 header.

+The threading support is experimental and should be used with caution!